suragch/mongol-library/README.md

 * [ ] `MongolTextView` or its helper classes need optimization.
 Slow rendering time for long text strings.
 * [ ] more `MongolAlertDialog` types (check box, radio button, list)
 * [ ] add lots more jUnit and instrumentation tests
-* [ ] apply styly/theme colors to `MongolTextView`, `MongolLabel` and `MongolEditText` so that the default colors are correct for both light and dark themes.
+* [ ] apply style/theme colors to `MongolTextView`, `MongolLabel` and `MongolEditText` so that the default colors are correct for both light and dark themes.
 * [ ] Remove AndroidManifest rtl support option.
 (But need to check how that affects applications that do support it.)
 * [ ] Add cut/copy/paste/navigation support from keyboard through `InputConnection`. (`MongolEditText` doesn't respond to some functions of the Menksoft and Delehi keyboards.)

 #### Version changes

+* `1.6.0`: Updated `ImeContainer.DataSource` methods to better support database updates, added Espresso tests to demo app
 * `1.5.0`: Allow ImeContainer to request keyboard candidate word updates asynchronously
 * `1.4.1`: Very minor bug fixes for Keyboard candidate view
 * `1.4.0`: Added `MongolMenu`.
 Bug fixes.